Grange Thistle FC: Early years

 Two weeks later Merthyr Thistle rounded off the season on 18 October in the final game of its existence, a challenge match at Bulimba against Bush Rats, one of the leading clubs in the Ipswich competition, losing 1–0.
-At this stage there was as yet no public indication of the internal dissension which was to cause the collapse of Merthyr Thistle early in 1920 and the formation of the present club.
+At this stage there was no public indication of the internal dissension which was to cause the collapse of Merthyr Thistle early in 1920 and the formation of the present club.
 So convivial was the atmosphere that the Ipswich Times report stated that “when the players were ready to return to the city they lined up and the Pipers’ Band led the way to the ferry.
 The visitors were later entertained at the Alexandria Café.
 Mr Morgan, on behalf of the Thistles, thanked the Rats for the visit and said he hoped that they would have more such matches in the future.
 Mr Joe Potts responded on behalf of the Rats, and commended the Thistles on the splendid way they had treated them”.

-No further references to Merthyr Thistle have been traced until 9 February 1920, when indications of a crisis emerged in the form of an advertisement in the Daily Standard.
-Under the heading Merthyr Thistle Football Club, the advertisement called “all players and members” to a meeting just two days later on 11 February.
+No further references to Merthyr Thistle have been traced until 9 February 1920, when indications of a crisis emerged in the form of the advertisement in the Daily Standard mentioned above.
+Under the heading Merthyr Thistle Football Club, the advertisement called “all players and members” to a meeting in the Caledonian Rooms in Elizabeth Street just two days later.